 Working on your resume is like writing everything down that you ate today.
-It’s cumbersome, it’s annoying and more of all it feels like a lot of work (than it really is).
-You know you develop skills and are growing in your career every day, but I see you starting at a screen with the words “Skills: Microsoft Word Proficient”.
-According to U.S. News and … Continue reading Four Easy Tips to a Visual Resume
+It’s cumbersome, it’s annoying and it feels like a lot of work (then it really is).
+You know you develop skills and are growing in your career every day, but I see you staring at a screen with the words “Skills: Microsoft Word Proficient” wondering if the wine you are sipping is … Continue reading Four Easy Tips to a Visual Resume

 I love writing things down.
 I write down quotes.
 I write down favorite spots.
 But, most importantly, I write down my goals and my dreams.
 And so when I say this, I mean it – I hate when people tell me the reason why I am not reaching my goals is because I don’t write them down.
 I recently moved and therefore purged a lot … Continue reading The One Reason Why You Can’t Reach Your Goals

 I love that we love potential.
 But in January, I purged everything – old contacts, clothes, dishes, my apartment, my old office.
 I threw away that dress that never covered my cleavage.
 I threw away the dress – the dress that I was wearing when an old lady on the train walked up to me and said she could see my underwear.
 I threw away … Continue reading Minimalism: How to Let Go